This site is provided for information only. I no longer import or sell any of the listed products. Only a few spools of line remain in inventory.

 The Daiwa Presso ST 53XUL-4 is a rod I have awaited eagerly.
-I first learned in August that Daiwa was planning to produce it.
-I ordered one immediately and ordered a few more just days later.
-They came in December, right before a blizzard blew in.
+I first learned in August 2020 that Daiwa was planning to produce it.
+I ordered one immediately.
+It came in December, right before a blizzard blew in.
 I've had the Presso ST 56XUL in the shop for a while now, but it is the 53XUL-4 that has me excited.

 The Presso ST series is at the core of Daiwa's rods designed

 for fishing Areas.
 In Japan, "Areas" are heavily stocked, private